 Lemon scones is an amazing treat for any time of the day, scones for breakfast, brunch, late-night snack bring it on.
 I could eat this all day!
+It is quick and easy to make, you can serve this lemon curd, cream or jam.
+I bet you won't be able to stop at one, this is bursting with fresh lemon flavour.

 I never want to go into the argument that comes with how to eat scones, especially among Brits, should the cream come before the jam or the jam before cream.
 There is a saying where I come from that no matter how you tie a wrapper around yourself, all is well so far you are not naked.